-- 1. Time allowed refers to time allowed to complete the course before penalties are incurred. - 2.
-See also 2.3.14 for Time Allowed On Course for Cones chart under Cones General Rules.
+- Time allowed refers to time allowed to complete the course before penalties are incurred. - See also 2.3.14 for Time Allowed On Course for Cones chart under Cones General Rules.

-2.6.17 FDT CONES PENALTIES
+2.12.17.
+FDT Cones Penalties

-1. See 2.3.15 for Penalties for Cones chart under Cones - General Rules.
+See 2.3.15 for Penalties for Cones chart under Cones - General Rules.

-2.6.18 FDT CONES SCORING
+2.12.18.
+FDT Cones Scoring

-1. Scoring is based on a total of faults, time penalties, plus any other penalties incurred.
+Scoring is based on a total of faults, time penalties, plus any other penalties incurred.

-2.6.19 FDT MARATHON
+2.12.19.
+FDT Marathon

-See 2.4 Marathon - General Rules.
+See 3.2 Marathon - General Rules.

-2.6.20 FDT MARATHON COURSE
+2.12.20.
+FDT Marathon Course

-- 1. Courses 2 km or under will consist of 3 obstacles. - 2.
-Courses between 2 km and 4 km will consist of 3 or 4 obstacles. - 3.
-The distance from the Start line to the entry gate of the first obstacle must be a minimum of 50 metres. - 4.
-The distance from the exit gate of an obstacle to the entry of the next obstacle must be a minimum of 50 metres. - 5.
-The distance from the exit gate of the last obstacle to the Finish line must be a minimum of 50 metres and a maximum of 300 metres. - 6.
-All man-made gates must be a minimum of 3 metres wide. - 7.
-Natural gates may be 2.5 metres wide.

-- 8. The Entry and Exit gates of an obstacle must be a minimum of 3 metres wide. - 9.
-Clearly numbered gates must define the course to and from each obstacle from start to finish and must be a minimum of 3 metres wide. - 10.
-A marker shall be placed 30 metres after the exit of each obstacle. - 11.
-Should the groom(s) become dislodged from the carriage during an obstacle, they may remain off the vehicle and do not need to follow the vehicle around the course in the obstacle.
-They must remount the vehicle before the vehicle passes the 30 metre mark of the obstacle. - 12.
-Repairs may be made anywhere along the course, but penalties will be incurred for having the groom(s) or the driver down outside of the 30 metre marker of the last obstacle. - 13.
-Competitors may stop without penalty before the 30 metre mark of the last obstacle for harness or equipment repairs.
-The groom may step off the vehicle to facilitate said repairs. - 14.
-Competitors with a VSE or small pony may dismount from the carriage to conduct repairs with no penalty in this location as well.
+- · Courses 2 km or under will consist of 3 obstacles. - Courses between 2 km and 4 km will consist of 3 or 4 obstacles. - The distance from the Start line to the entry gate of the first obstacle must be a minimum of 50 metres. - The distance from the exit gate of an obstacle to the entry of the next obstacle must be a minimum of 50 metres. - The distance from the exit gate of the last obstacle to the Finish line must be a minimum of 50 metres and a maximum of 300 metres. - All man-made gates must be a minimum of 3 metres wide. - · Natural gates may be 2.5 metres wide. - The Entry and Exit gates of an obstacle must be a minimum of 3 metres wide. - Clearly numbered gates must define the course to and from each obstacle from start to finish and must be a minimum of 3 meters wide. - No lettered gate shall be less than 15m from the start or finish lines. - All obstacle gates should be a minimum of 1.25m high.
+EXCEPTION: Courses for VSE only should be a minimum of 1m high. - A marker shall be placed 30 metres after the exit of each obstacle. - Should the groom(s) become dislodged from the carriage during an obstacle, they may remain off the vehicle and do not need to follow the vehicle around the course in the obstacle.
+They must remount the vehicle before the vehicle passes the 30-meter mark of the obstacle. - Repairs may be made anywhere along the course, but penalties will be incurred for having the groom(s) or the driver down outside of the 30-meter marker of the last obstacle. - Competitors may stop without penalty before the 30-meter mark of the last obstacle for harness or equipment repairs.
+The groom may step off the vehicle to facilitate said repairs. - Competitors with a VSE or small pony may dismount from the carriage to conduct repairs with no penalty in this location as well.